• Skip to primary navigation

 Why you will love this recipe:

-• The flavour!
-These homemade peanut butter cereal bars have the perfect combination of flavours with a salty, crunchy cereal layer, a rich and sweet peanut butter layer and a delicious chocolate layer to top it all off.
+• The taste!
+These homemade peanut butter cereal bars have the perfect combination of flavours with a salty, crunchy cereal layer, a rich and sweet peanut butter layer, and a delicious dark chocolate coating.

-• These cereal bars are a healthy alternative to store bought chocolate peanut butter granola bars - They're refined sugar free, gluten free, dairy free and can easily be made vegan and paleo too.
+• These cereal bars are a healthy alternative to store bought cereal bars or granola bars - they're refined sugar free, and can easily be made gluten free, dairy free, vegan, and paleo.

-• If you love cereal bars you are going to love homemade chocolate granola bars!
+If you love cereal bars you are going to love my homemade chocolate granola bars and the best chocolate almond butter bars.

 Cereal - to give the bars the perfect amount of crunch and texture.
-You can choose any type of cereal that you like. for this recipe - I used this LoveBird cereal which is gluten free, grain free, paleo and refined sugar free!
+You can choose any type of cereal that you like.
+I used LoveBird cereal which is gluten free, grain free, paleo and refined sugar free!
 Other great options would be cereals like Corn Flakes, Rice Krispies or Cheerios.

-Honey or maple syrup - to add some delicious natural sweetness to the many layers of these delicious homemade chocolate cereal bars.
-Both of these sweeteners are refined sugar free which helps make these bars healthier than most store bought cereal bars or granola bars.
+Honey or maple syrup - to add natural sweetness to these homemade chocolate cereal bars.
+Both of these sweeteners are refined sugar free which is why I love them.

-Peanut butter - the combination of peanut butter and chocolate blends so perfectly to give these bars the most delicious flavour.
-Be sure to use a natural, smooth, unsweetened peanut butter for this cereal bar recipe.
+Peanut butter - Be sure to use a natural, smooth, unsweetened peanut butter for this cereal bar recipe.
 You could also substitute peanut butter with another nut or seed butter such as cashew butter, almond butter, or sunflower seed butter.

-Milk or dark chocolate - chocolate is layered on top of these bars to give these cereal bars a photo finish and A+ flavour!
-I use these Zazubean chocolate bars which are both dairy free and refined sugar free.
+Milk or dark chocolate - chocolate is layered on top of these bars to give them that perfect dark chocolate outer coating.
 You can use any chocolate that you like including dark chocolate, milk chocolate or chocolate chips.

 To make the cereal layer: